 Ethan Holdahl

-I am a Postdoctoral Scholar at the University of California, Irvine where I work with John Duffy on evolutionary economics experiments.
-My research is primarily concerned with evolutionary game theory and testing evolutionary dynamics in experimental settings.
-I completed my PhD at the University of Oregon in 2023 and am on the job market for the 2023-2024 cycle.
+I am a Visiting Assistant Professor at Williams College where I teach Intermediate Microeconomics and Game Theory.
+My research is primarily in experimental economics and game theory when I look at how different designs affect the evolution of behavior in populations.
+I completed my PhD at the University of Oregon in 2023 and am on the job market for the 2024-2025 cycle.

 Job Market Paper